smizell/python-googleplay/README.md

-# Google Play App Search
+# Google Play Search

-This is a simple module for scraping the Google Play search for apps since there really isn't an API for it.
+This is a simple module for scraping the Google Play search since there really isn't an API for it.
 There are several additional pieces of information that could be scraped and added to this.

 ## About

-Currently, the following items are available.
+Currently, the following items are available for searching books and apps in the Google Play store.

-* App name (name)
+* Item name (name)
 * Description (description)
 * Url (url)
 * Price (price)